KS-369/LyricJournalWeb/README.md

-# LyricJournalWeb
+# LyricJournal 🎵

-A simple, elegant web application for saving and organizing your favourite song lyrics with personal notes.
+A simple, elegant web application for saving and organizing your favorite song lyrics with personal notes.

 ## Features